Q: If I have a house fire, what should I do?

 Q: What should I do after I’ve notified the insurance company and before the adjuster arrives?

-A: Secure your property if firefighters have already finished their work.
+A: Secure your property once firefighters complete their work.
 A fire contractor (sometimes referred to as a “fire chaser”) may appear on the scene, even while the firefighters are still present, and offer to temporarily board up your house.
 The fire contractor also may try to get you to hire him/her to do the actual dwelling repair.
 Before you commit to having any work done by the fire contractor, ask if the contractor is bonded and whether the contractor will agree to accept the reasonable value placed on his/her services by the insurance company.
 Do not sign any agreement with any contractor to do the actual dwelling repairs until after you have consulted with the insurance company.
+Some carriers have a list of preferred contractors, and there may be benefits to using a contractor from this list.

 Q: What will happen when the insurance adjuster arrives?